 Crusty bread is slathered with Parmesan and herb roasted garlic butter then stuffed with Gruyère cheese.
 After a trip to the oven, the results are ooey, gooey and delicously messy.

-As if I needed an excuse to make a dish containing garlic, my friend Heather over at girlichef invited me to be part of her National Garlic Day 2015 festivities.
-I sometimes joke that I married an Italian so I’d have an excuse to cook with garlic more often.
-What can I say – I love the “stinking rose”, and April 19th is no exception!
+As if I needed an excuse to make a dish containing garlic, my friend Heather over at All Roads Lead to the Kitchen invited me to be part of her National Garlic Day 2015 festivities.
+I sometimes joke that I married an Italian so I'd have an excuse to cook with garlic more often.
+What can I say - I love the "stinking rose", and April 19th is no exception!

 I'm not gonna lie - this bread is messy to make.
 Getting the butter and cheese into all of those nooks and crannies isn't a quick and easy task.
 But trust me, your efforts will be rewarded with some seriously amazing, garlicky, cheesy goodness.

 The loaf of bread I used wasn't super firm, so we ended up diving in with forks.
 I think that something like a sourdough would hold up a little better if you want to be able to pull it apart with your fingers.